-Ardern vows to deny accused mosque gunman notoriety he seeks
+New Zealand leader vows to deny notoriety to mosque gunman

 - RNC links 'noted Irishman' Beto O'Rourke's heritage to 1998 DWI arrest

 The video prompted widespread revulsion and condemnation.
-Facebook said it removed 1.5 million versions of the video during the first 24 hours, but Ardern expressed frustration that the footage remained online, four days after the attack.
+Facebook said it removed 1.5 million versions of the video during the first 24 hours, but Ardern expressed frustration that the footage remained online, four days later.

-“We have been in contact with Facebook; they have given us updates on their efforts to have it removed, but as I say, it’s our view that it cannot — should not — be distributed, available, able to be viewed,” she told reporters.
+“We have been in contact with Facebook; they have given us updates on their efforts to have it removed, but as I say, it’s our view that it cannot — should not — be distributed, available, able to be viewed,” she said.
 “It is horrendous and while they’ve given us those assurances, ultimately the responsibility does sit with them.”

 Arden said she had received “some communication” from Facebook’s Chief Operating Officer Sheryl Sandberg on the issue.
 The prime minister has also spoken with British Prime Minister Theresa May about the importance of a global effort to clamp down on the distribution of such material.